Cell Balancing

-Cell balancing is important to get the most of the battery.
+Cell balancing is important to get the most out of the battery.

-In this example, the top group of cells is 100% charged and the charging procedure is complete.
-However, the high-voltage battery charge level is only 96 %.
-Balancing means that this cell is now discharged via a resistor and can thereby continue to be charged until all cells have reached the same charge level.
-This allows the high-voltage battery to achieve its maximum capacitance.
+In this example, the top group of cells is 100% charged, and the charging procedure is complete.
+However, the overall high-voltage battery charge level is only 96%.
+Balancing involves discharging the fully charged cells via a resistor, allowing the charging process to continue until all cells reach the same charge level.
+This ensures the high-voltage battery achieves its maximum capacity.

-To do this, the battery regulation control unit compares the voltages of the cell groups.
-If cell groups have a high cell voltage, the battery modules control unit responsible receives the balancing information.
-Balancing is performed when voltage differences of greater than approx. 1% occurs when the high-voltage battery is being charged.
-After the ignition has been switched off, the battery regulation control unit checks whether balancing is necessary and triggers it if necessary.
-Typical balancing is performed at charge levels greater than 30%.
+The battery regulation control unit compares the voltages of the cell groups.
+If some cell groups have a higher voltage, the responsible battery module control unit receives the balancing information.
+Balancing is performed when voltage differences greater than approximately 1% occur during charging.
+After the ignition is switched off, the battery regulation control unit checks if balancing is necessary and triggers it if needed.
+Typically, balancing is performed at charge levels greater than 30%.

 Most sold EVs globaly